Updated on April 20th, 2026

 How much RAM does each Minecraft player use?

-How much RAM do popular modpacks need?
+How much RAM does a Pixelmon server need?

 Related Calculators